NoeSamaille/node-red-contrib-activedirectory/README.md

 __Inputs__

-+ `msg.payload`: _string_, the AD username of the user we want to get information.
++ `msg.payload` {string}: the AD username of the user we want to get information.
 It also works with DN.
-+ `msg.ad_attributes`: _JSON Object_, the attributes we want to return for users and groups.
++ `msg.ad_attributes` {JSON Object}: the attributes we want to return for users and groups.
 By default, if not set, the following attributes are returned for users and groups:
   + user:
     + distinguishedName
     + userPrincipalName